remix-run/remix/docs/tutorials/jokes.md

 It might help to think of the unexpected errors as 500-level errors ([server errors](https://developer.mozilla.org/en-US/docs/Web/HTTP/Status#server_error_responses)) and the expected errors as 400-level errors ([client errors](https://developer.mozilla.org/en-US/docs/Web/HTTP/Status#client_error_responses)).

 For client error responses, Remix offers something similar to Error Boundaries.
 It's called [`Catch Boundaries`](../api/conventions#catchboundary) and it works almost exactly the same.
 In this case, when your server code detects a problem, it'll throw a [`Response`](https://developer.mozilla.org/en-US/docs/Web/API/Response) object.
-Remix then catches that thrown response and renders your CatchBoundary.
-Just like the `useLoaderData` hook to get data from the laoder and the `useActionData` hook to get data from the action, the `CatchBoundary` gets its data from the `useCaught` hook.
-This will return the `Response` object.
+Remix then catches that thrown response and renders your `CatchBoundary`.
+Just like the `useLoaderData` hook to get data from the `laoder` and the `useActionData` hook to get data from the `action`, the `CatchBoundary` gets its data from the `useCaught` hook.
+This will return the `Response` that was thrown.

 One last thing, this isn't for form validations and stuff.
 We already discussed that earlier with `useActionData`.
 This is just for situations where the user did something that means we can't reasonably render our default component so we want to render something else instead.